Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

 ## Testing
 In Testing section we want to test both the technical and the content part.
 Our website should run flawlessly without any bugs and when users sign up and provide us with the information, our trainers should get that without any problems so they can create individual training and nutrition plan.
-Content part must give users enough information they know we well educated and experienced and that we can help them achieve their goals.
+Content part must give users enough information so they know we well educated and experienced and that we can help them achieve their goals.
 ### Manual testing

 ### User stories testing